rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ![alt text](image-24.png)
 **Figure 18:** GPU SOL section of [compute-bound-kernel.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/compute-bound-kernel.ncu-rep).

 We can see that the kernel is mostly compute bound, and the profiler mentions: *The ratio of peak float (fp32) to double (fp64) performance on this device is 64:1.
 The workload achieved 0% of this device's fp32 peak performance and 61% of its fp64 peak performance.
-If Compute Workload Analysis determines that this workload is fp64 bound, consider using 32-bit precision floating point operations to improve its performance.* The latter point was explored by our intern [Dyhia Elhaddad](https://www.linkedin.com/in/dyhia-elhaddad-912318233/), leading to a X% (WIP) speedup.
-Refer to [my blog post on verrou (WIP)](post3.md) for more details.
-In this blog post, I will not talk about the use of reduced precision.
+If Compute Workload Analysis determines that this workload is fp64 bound, consider using 32-bit precision floating point operations to improve its performance.* <!---The latter point was explored by our intern [Dyhia Elhaddad](https://www.linkedin.com/in/dyhia-elhaddad-912318233/), leading to a X% (WIP) speedup.
+Refer to [my blog post on verrou (WIP)](post3.md) for more details.---> In this blog post, I will not talk about the use of reduced precision.
 Let's look at the compute section of the `ncu` report:

 ![alt text](image-25.png)
 **Figure 19:** Compute workload analysis section of [compute-bound-kernel.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/compute-bound-kernel.ncu-rep).